PTSD vs. Autism - What Sets Them Apart?

 Vulnerability Factors

-Autistic individuals are more likely to experience PTSD than the general population.
-This vulnerability is particularly pronounced in women, genderqueer people, and BIPOC Autistics.
-Autistic women are 1.5 times more likely to be victimized than their allistic (non-autistic) peers.
-As a result, they are also more susceptible to developing PTSD following a traumatic event.
+Autistic individuals are more likely than the general population to experience PTSD.
+The vulnerability is more pronounced for women, genderqueer people, and BIPOC autistics.
+Autistic women are roughly 1.5 times more likely to be victimized than their non-autistic peers, which raises their downstream risk for PTSD.

 Trauma Experiences